Seth A. Taft

 About

-My name is Seth A. Taft, and I am Assistant Professor of Music Education, Director of Instrumental Music, and Program Coordinator for Music and Music Education at Limestone University.
 I have degrees in Music Education from the University of Colorado Boulder (PhD) and Virginia Commonwealth University (MM, BM).
-I am a teacher, musician, researcher, technology advocate, praxialist, and much more.
+I identify as an educator, musician, researcher, technology advocate, praxialist, retro game enthusiast, and maker.

 Teach